 One main contender for the future of mass storage is MRAM (Magnetoresistive random-access memory), under development since the 1990s.
 MRAM is faster and offers higher density compared to other non-volatile RAMs.
 A large amount of research has been carried out in developing it, but MRAM has not been widely adopted in the market yet, largely due to the costs and complexity of large scale fab manufacturing.
 Our team in AMBER, at Trinity College Dublin, may now have solved the problem, offering a simpler solution for manufacturing a type of MRAM.”

 The team, who are made up of experts in magnetism and magnetic switching, which is at the heart of data storage, have managed to circumvent the need to use a magnetic field.
 Their elegant new device consists of a stack of five metal layers, each of them a few nanometers thick.
 At the bottom is a layer of platinum, and just above it is the iron-based magnetic storage layer just six atoms thick.
-Platinum is a favorite of researchers in spin electronics, the technology that makes use of the fact that each electron is a tiny magnet.
+Platinum is a favourite of researchers in spin electronics, the technology that makes use of the fact that each electron is a tiny magnet.
 Passing a current through the platinum separates the electrons into two groups with their magnetism pointing in opposite directions at the top and bottom surfaces thanks to an effect known as ‘spin-orbit torque’ that follows from Einstein’s theory of relativity.
 Electrons at the top are pumped into the storage layer and try to switch its magnetic direction, but like a pencil balanced on its point, the magnetism of the storage layer can't decide which way to fall.
 The team designed the rest of the stack to solve that dilemma by acting like a nanoscale permanent magnet that creates the small field necessary to make the switching determinate, at zero cost in energy.

 The Group now plans to demonstrate a full memory cell, and an ultra-fast oscillator based on spin-orbit torque using layers of a novel magnetic alloy they discovered recently.
 The device stacks will be grown in a sophisticated new SFI-funded thin film facility in the AMBER Centre at Trinity’s CRANN Institute for nanoscience.
 These new spintronic devices have potential to deliver the breakthrough needed to sustain the information revolution for another 25 years.